sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/03 Reflection Pt 2.md

 And then a figure seemed to simply form by the pool, near where you had left the Master Sword.
 An ethereal blue coloured a body that was clearly not human and yet tried to resemble one.
 It stared toward you through a face with no pupils and no mouth.

 And yet, it spoke, with the same voice you had heard.
-It continued, "*Though your skill set is reduced compared to the Champion Link, your emotional profile is at least 85% identical based on preliminary data.
-He would most likely have reacted in the same manner.
-Additionally, though I cannot prove or disprove researcher Purah's theory about you, I can note that since I was created as what you now call the Master Sword, all beings that have proven able to wield me have held the name Link, and have gone on to defeat a great evil.*"
+As it watched you, the figure continued, "*Though your skill set is reduced compared to the Champion Link, your emotional profile is at least 85% identical based on preliminary data.
+He would most likely have reacted in the same manner.*"

 You stared at her.
-You recognised this being, but this didn't make much sense.
+You recognised this being, but this didn't make much sense. "...*Fi*?
+What are you doing here?"

+She cocked her head to the side.
+"You intrigue me, Master.
+You seem to know a lot more than the average person would.
+Yes, you may call me Fi.
+I am the spirit that embodies the Goddess Sword which you now carry."